cjohansen/replicant-docs/content/declarative-forms.md

    ,,,])
 ```

-Now we can express the form entirely with data:
+Now we want to express the form entirely with data, including the submit
+actions.
+Something like this:

 ```clj
 (def edit-form